Thukera/my-root-jwt/README.md

 # HEY!
 LISTEN!

 ## It's dangerous to go alone!
 Take this!

 ## About the Project
-This is a core project that can be used with Ruge Solutions.
+This is a core project that can be used with Huge Solutions.
 It´s already with a JWT authentication build, that allows create a Auth Method with your Front-End Application with controlled sessions, or build a  Middleware that need to rotate Token frequently.
-Token is encrypted with Private Key an Hashed to your external database.
 Create and Manage Users and it´s roles.
+User will choose a password, that will be encrypted with your own Private Key, and Hashed512 to the database.
+Sign user and generate a temporary tokens to access controlled services, with roles permissions.
+Rotate temporary token with designed parameter.
+Token is encrypted with your Private Key , and self-contained with Digital Signature for Backend Validation.
+Self-Contained Token includes Role, User and Expiration Time.
+Validation Occurs  each request, Spring doesn’t store anything — the token contains everything needed to trust the request (username, expiration, signature).
+It scales well, is secure, and avoids session bloat.

 ## Running Environment
 You must allow expose of endpoints on: com.thukera.security.WebSecurity.